9 Best Air Miles Credit Cards in Singapore (2023)

 The SC Journey Credit Card also offers decent earn rates of 2 miles per S$1 foreign spend and 1.2 miles per S$1 local spend, which is comparable to most other air miles cards on this list.
 All earnings come in the form of 360 Rewards Points, which never expire and can be redeemed for miles, cash rewards, or shopping vouchers.

-On top of the card’s promised complimentary travel insurance and 2 complimentary visits to Priority Pass lounges each year, Standard Chartered is also dangling some limited-time carrots to tempt you into getting their miles card.
-This year, you get to enjoy a S$0 foreign transaction fee for overseas spend made and posted in June-July 2023 and November-December 2023.
+On top of the card’s promised complimentary travel insurance (up to $500,000 coverage) and 2 complimentary visits to Priority Pass lounges each year, Standard Chartered is also dangling another carrot to tempt you into getting their miles card: a welcome bonus of up to 45,000 miles!

-From now till 30 Sep 2023, Standard Chartered is awarding up to 45,000 miles if you sign up for the Standard Chartered Journey Credit Card.
-The only downside is that the requirements to get this welcome bonus are pretty steep—you need to spend $10,000 in total and pay the annual fee of S$194.40.
+From now till 30 Jun 2024, Standard Chartered is awarding up to 45,000 miles if you sign up for the Standard Chartered Journey Credit Card.
+The only downside is that the requirements to get this welcome bonus are pretty steep—you need to spend $3,000 in 2 months and pay the annual fee of $194.40.

 Back to top